 The percentage of costs of a covered healthcare service you pay (20%, for example) after you've paid your deductible.
 Let's say your health insurance plan's allowed amount for an office visit is $100 and your coinsurance is 20%.
 If you've paid your deductible: You pay 20% of $100, or $20 – until you’ve reached your maximum out-of-pocket amount.

 In the United States, an Exclusive Provider Organization (EPO) is a hybrid health insurance plan in which a primary care provider is strongly advised.
 Healthcare providers must be seen within a predetermined network.
-Out-of-network care generally is not provided except in cases of emergency.
+Out-of-network care generally is not provided except in cases of emergency or if we authorize you to receive care out-of-network.
 Bright Health offers EPO plans on the Individual & Family health insurance exchanges.

 That is difficult since plans are different.
 You can view plans and get a quote online or call Bright Health at 833-356-1182 and we can help you estimate your costs.
 You can save hundreds by checking to see if you qualify for Affordable Care Act (ACA), or Obamacare, government subsidies.
 Learn more about how subsidies work and how to get them.